 My idea of a mellow tour is one that doesn't enter avalanche terrain.
 Slab avalanches generally occur on slopes 30° or greater.
 Less than 30° and slopes are not steep enough to cause an avalanche.
 With that in mind, we can stick to mellow terrain and still have a raging good time.
 There are a few lifetime's worth of quality backcountry skiing terrain that never cross a 30° measure.
 However, it's important to still be aware of traveling near or under connected avalanche terrain when out on mellow touring missions.
 There are also other risks involved in backcountry travel like exposure to cold weather and skiing-related trauma.
 Nonetheless, mellow touring can take the edge off of a backcountry experience by limiting the inherent risk involved with traveling through avalanche terrain.
 It can make for fun and safe outings that don't risk life or limb.
 Let's take a step back and assess mellow touring for what it's worth:

-Pros of the Mellow Tour
+Pros of the mellow tour

 Cons of the Mellow Tour